Dear Fr. Spitzer, What is the difference between metaphysics and physics, and what are the limits of each? —Emily

-You ask a very interesting question but it may involve some complexities which may, in turn, compel you to read this answer a few times and then consult a book like my new one – New Proofs for the Existence of God: Contributions of Contemporary Physics and Philosophy.
+You ask a very interesting question but it may involve some complexities, which may, in turn, compel you to read this answer a few times and then consult a book like mine entitled New Proofs for the Existence of God: Contributions of Contemporary Physics and Philosophy.

-It proceeds from an empirical or observational starting point, and uses measurement and quantitative analysis to discover the equations of physical force and energy which describe the laws of nature.
-It is restricted to data from our universe, and specifically what can be observed and falsified in our universe.
+It proceeds from an empirical or observational starting point and uses measurement and quantitative analysis to discover the equations of physical force and energy that describe the laws of nature.
+It is restricted to data from our universe and, specifically, what can be observed and falsified in our universe.

 Since we cannot know whether we have discovered everything which would affect our theories of the universe, all such theories are perpetually subject to modification or change.
 Nevertheless, physics attempts to corroborate the evidence behind its various theories by discovering multiple data sources and evidence sets through mathematical correlation.

-When this correlation is found, the theory becomes more rigorously established, and carries with it considerable probative force (even though it may one day have to be modified).
-See Chapter One, Section II of my book New Proofs).
+When this correlation is found, the theory becomes more rigorously established and carries with it considerable probative force (even though it may one day have to be modified).

 Thus, it seeks to discover whether there is a reality outside of our universe (such as a Creator) and whether there is an unconditioned reality, an infinite reality, an absolutely simple reality, a completely intelligible reality, and a spiritual reality.

-In order to do this, metaphysics uses a methodology of proof which is distinct from that of physics.
-Physics proceeds from observation through hypothetical-deductive reasoning to a conclusion which can be modified.
+In order to do this, metaphysics uses a methodology of proof that is distinct from that of physics.
+Physics proceeds from observation through hypothetical-deductive reasoning to a conclusion that can be modified.
 Alternatively, metaphysics uses a methodology called reduction to absurdity (which shows that a hypothetical proposition is equivalent to an impossible state of affairs, which means that the opposite proposition must be true).

 There are three general forms of reduction to absurdity:

-- Reduction to a contradiction (where one shows, for example, that a proposition such as “past time is infinite” implies “an achieved unachievable” which is a contradiction.
-This implies that past time is not infinite, and is therefore, finite – see Chapter Five of my book New Proofs);
+- Reduction to a contradiction (where one shows, for example, that a proposition such as “past time is infinite” implies “an achieved unachievable,” which is a contradiction.
+This implies that past time is not infinite and is, therefore, finite.

-- “Reduction to the non-existence of everything” (where for example, one demonstrates that if everything in all reality is a conditioned existent, then nothing would exist – which is clearly not the case.
-This means that there must be at least one unconditioned existent in all reality – see Chapter Three of New Proofs); and
+- “Reduction to the non-existence of everything” (where for example, one demonstrates that if everything in all reality is a conditioned existent, then nothing would exist, which is clearly not the case.
+This means that there must be at least one unconditioned existence in all reality.

-- Reduction to an infinite regress (where, for example, one shows that an infinite number of conditions has to be fulfilled for something to exist – which means that it won’t exist because an infinite number of conditions – an unlimited number of conditions – is unfulfillable.
-See Chapter Three of New Proofs).
-These three proofs are explained in Chapter Six of New Proofs.
+- Reduction to an infinite regress (where, for example, one shows that an infinite number of conditions has to be fulfilled for something to exist, which means that it won’t exist because an infinite number of conditions—an unlimited number of conditions—is unfulfillable.

-Physics is limited to the data of this universe – and specifically, to what can be empirically observed and falsified, but it does not specifically treat what is beyond our universe.
-It can, however, give considerable evidence for a limit to the universe (such as a beginning) which brings it to the threshold of metaphysics because a beginning marks a point at which the universe came into existence.
+Physics is limited to the data of this universe and, specifically, to what can be empirically observed and falsified, but it does not specifically treat what is beyond our universe.
+It can, however, give considerable evidence for a limit to the universe (such as a beginning) which brings it to the threshold of metaphysics because a beginning marks the point at which the universe came into existence.

 It is here that metaphysics reveals the need for a Creator because if the universe was nothing before its beginning, then it could not have created itself (because from nothing, only nothing comes); therefore, something other than the universe must have created the universe as a whole.
 This is what is meant by a “Creator.”